 - (i) GNE Investments, Inc. is in good standing under the laws of the State of Washington.
-Great Northern Equipment, Inc. is in good standing under the laws of the State of Montana. - (ii) The issuance of the guarantees for the Exchange Notes has been validly authorized by the Registrants.
+Great Northern Equipment, Inc. is in good standing under the laws of the State of Montana. - (ii) The issuance of the guarantees for the Exchange Notes has been validly authorized by the Registrants. - (iii) When the guarantees are issued pursuant to the Exchange Offer, the guarantees will constitute valid and binding obligations of the Registrants, and the Indenture will be enforceable in accordance with its terms.

 Our opinions expressed above are subject to the qualifications that we express no opinion as to the applicability of, compliance with, or effect of: (i) any bankruptcy, insolvency, reorganization, fraudulent transfer, fraudulent conveyance, moratorium or other similar law affecting the enforcement of creditors' rights generally; (ii) general principals of equity (regardless of whether enforcement is considered in a proceeding in equity or at law); and (iii) except for purposes of the opinion in paragraph (i), any laws except the laws of the States of Washington and Montana respectively.

 GNE Investments, Inc. Great Northern Equipment, Inc. Page 3